Introduction to Arithmetic Groups: Why superrigidity implies arithmeticity

-\begin{step} For every prime~$p$, there is a natural number~$N_p$, such that no element of~$\Gamma$ has a matrix entry whose denominator is divisible by~$p^{N_p}$. \end{step} The fields $\real$ and~$\complex$ are complete (that is, every Cauchy sequence converges), and they obviously contain~$\rational$.
+\begin{step} For every prime~$p$, there is a natural number~$N_p$, such that no element of\/~$\Gamma$ has a matrix entry whose denominator is divisible by~$p^{N_p}$. \end{step} The fields $\real$ and~$\complex$ are complete (that is, every Cauchy sequence converges), and they obviously contain~$\rational$.
 For any prime~$p$, the $p$-adic numbers~$\rational_p$ are another field that has these same properties.

-As we have stated it, the Margulis Superrigidity Theorem deals with homomorphisms into $\SL(n,\F)$, where $\F = \real$, but Margulis also proved a version of the theorem that applies when $\F$ is a $p$-adic field.
-Now $G$ is connected, but $p$-adic fields are totally disconnected, so every continuous homomorphism from~$G$ to $\SL(n,\rational_p)$ is trivial.
-Thus, superrigidity tells us that $\varphi$ is trivial, after we mod out a compact group \ccf{MargSuperNoAssumpEx}.
-In other words, the closure of $\varphi(\Gamma)$ is compact in $\SL(n,\rational_p)$.
+As we have stated it, the Margulis Superrigidity Theorem deals with homomorphisms into $\SL(\ell,\F)$, where $\F = \real$, but Margulis also proved a version of the theorem that applies when $\F$ is a $p$-adic field \csee{padicSuper}.
+Now $G$ is connected, but $p$-adic fields are totally disconnected, so every continuous homomorphism from~$G$ to $\SL(\ell,\rational_p)$ is trivial.
+Therefore, superrigidity tells us that $\varphi$ is trivial, after we mod out a compact group \ccf{MargSuperC}.
+In other words, the closure of $\varphi(\Gamma)$ is compact in $\SL(\ell,\rational_p)$.

 This conclusion can be rephrased in more elementary terms, without any mention of $p$-adic numbers.
-Namely, it says that there is a bound on the highest power of~$p$ that divides any matrix entry of any element of~$\Gamma$.
+Namely, it says that there is a bound on the highest power of~$p$ that divides the denominator of any matrix entry of any element of~$\Gamma$.
 This is what we wanted.

-\begin{step} Some finite-index subgroup~$\Gamma'$ of~$\Gamma$ is contained in $\SL(n,\integer)$. \end{step} Let $D \subset \natural$ be the set consisting of the denominators of the matrix entries of the elements of $\varphi(\Gamma)$.
+\begin{step} Some finite-index subgroup\/~$\Gamma'$ of\/~$\Gamma$ is contained in\/ $\SL(\ell,\integer)$. \end{step} Let $D \subseteq \natural$ be the set consisting of the denominators of the matrix entries of the elements of $\varphi(\Gamma)$.